LABO: Towards Learning Optimal Label Regularization via Bi-level Optimization: Methodology

 \subsection{Learning Label regularization via Bi-level Optimization}

 The choice of the smoothing distribution $P_{ls}$ determines the label regularization method.
 As described above, in KD the smoothing distribution is an output of the pre-trained teacher model, and in LS it is a uniform distribution.
 Generally speaking, the optimal smoothing distribution is unknown, and ideally, we would like to learn the optimal $P_{ls}$.
-In this regard, we set up the following two-stage optimization problem: